Pitch yourself well enough, and the hiring manager will snap you up!

 • Avoid overused words and CV cliches

-If you'd like some professional input before you apply for that role, why not send your CV for a free CV review?
-With expert advice on areas for improvement, it will give you the confidence that you're presenting the very best version of yourself to a prospective employer.
+If you'd like professional input before you apply, why not send your CV for a free CV review?
+With expert advice on areas for improvement, you'll be a cut above the rest.

 Recommended reading: